Introduction

 The very simple explanation is: when the interpolator "connects the dots" to form a signal at a higher sampling rate, sometimes the new "dots" fall out of range - causing clipping.

-Unfortunately, most software silently ignores these defects, and provide no means to track or manage them.
+Unfortunately, most software silently ignores these defects and provides no means to track or manage them.

 Because of minimum phase processing

-Because of the phase shift associated with minimum phase processing, it's possible for DSP that doesn't make things louder to nonetheless cause individual samples to clip.
+Because of the phase shift associated with minimum phase processing, it's possible for settings in MUSE that don't make things louder to nonetheless cause individual samples to clip.

 Roon's equalizer features are all minimum phase, and its sample rate converters can be configured to be minimum phase.
 Convolution filters may be minimum phase depending on how they were constructed.